thotatagore26-naidu/thotatagore26-naidu/README.md

 - 👯 **Looking to collaborate on:** anything where AI agents talk to each other and somehow get real work done
 - 🌱 **Currently learning:** how to make RAG systems that admit "I don't know" instead of confidently making things up
 - 💬 **Ask me about:** why my multi-agent system has a built-in critic that roasts its own code (in a good way)
-- ⚡ **Fun fact:** I built a causal inference pipeline that proved a "successful" sales promotion actually had *zero* real effect — the naive analysis was off by 290 units/week

 ---